-When a Bar Committee puts on an event, or undertakes a project, it is done so under the auspices of the NHBA and as such is subject to policies, procedures and standards that have been set by the Board of Governors so that it meets the expectation of quality and professionalism expected of NHBA initiatives.
+When a Bar Committee puts on an event, or undertakes a project, it is done so under the auspices of the NHBA and as such is subject to policies, procedures, and standards that have been set by the Board of Governors so that it meets the standards of quality and professionalism expected of NHBA initiatives.
+To ensure compliance with these requirements, the Proposal for New Action form must be submitted in advance.
+The Staff Liaison must consult with the NHBA Meetings and Events Coordinator before finalizing the date for an event to ensure the availability of staff support resources, and to ensure, where possible, there are no scheduling conflicts with NHBA or external events in the legal community.
+Before making arrangements to co-sponsor an event with an outside group, please consult the NHBA Committee and Section Process for Working with Outside Groups in the Appendices of this document.